lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/02-quick-start.rst

             BeagleV login:

-        Here you have to simply type ``root`` and press enter to start using your BeagleV Ahead board.
+        Here you have to simply type ``root`` and press enter to start using your BeagleV-Ahead board.
 Once you are in, to connect to any WiFi access point you have to edit the ``/etc/wpa_supplicant.conf``

         .. code-block:: bash